-Using Any Video Converter (Windows/Mac) — Free
+Using Any Video Converter (free) — Windows and MacOS

 Any Video Converter is a convenient little tool that allows you to extract MP4 audio and convert it directly into MP3, AAC, WMA, OGG or Wave format for use on a variety of mobile devices.
 The audio and video quality is exceptional for a free program, as is the lightning-quick conversion speed, and the resulting audio is supported on everything from Apple to Android devices and the diverse bulk of media players in between.
 Plus, the third-party utility houses basic options for trimming, cropping, and layering various audio effects within an easy-to-use interface.